chetan-poudel/Pdot-linearunmixing/README.md

 (b) ExcitationMultiplexCalibrationMatrix.mat

 This tif file contains the raw image data corresponding to Figure 3 and Figure S7 in the manuscript.
 Here, a brain slice was stained with 3 polymer dots and imaged in 3 channels.
-After using the accompanying script, a user can generate the unmixed images shown in Figure 3 and Figure S7.
+After using the accompanying script, a user can generate the unmixed images shown in the figure below.

 ![<Excitation Multiplexing of 3 channels in the mouse brain>](https://github.com/chetan-poudel/Pdot-linearunmixing/blob/main/ExMultiplex.png)